 There are usually few staining issues on competition swimwear.
-But for sunscreen stains or if you discover that the dye used in your swimsuit has bleed or perhaps your towel or jeans bled on a wetsuit, it's time to reach for the oxygen bleach (Mix a solution of oxygen-based bleach—OxiClean, Clorox 2, Country Save Oxygen Bleach, or Seventh Generation Oxygen Bleach are brand names—and cool water.
+But for sunscreen stains or if you discover that the dye used in your swimsuit has bled or perhaps your towel or jeans bled on a wetsuit, it's time to reach for the oxygen bleach.
+Mix a solution of oxygen-based bleach—OxiClean, Clorox 2, Country Save Oxygen Bleach, or Seventh Generation Oxygen Bleach are brand names—and cool water.
 Follow the package directions as to how much product per gallon of water.
 Submerge the stained suit and allow it to soak for at least eight hours.
 Check and if the dye stains are gone, hand wash as usual.
 If they remain, mix a fresh batch of oxygen bleach solution and soak for another eight hours before washing.

 Note: Do not use chlorine bleach.

-Forget the Heat for this Swimsuit
+Forget the Heat for This Swimsuit

 Never put any type of swimsuit in a clothes dryer.
 The high heat causes shrinking and fades colors.
 Spread your suit flat to dry or hang to drip dry in a spot out of direct sunlight.
 The UV rays from the sun can both fade and break down the fibers in your suit.